-- Acknowledge and plan for increased employment in the health care and education sectors, noting recreational services is a small but fast growing industry. - Improve co-location and precinct development around health, education and recreational facilities. - Limit the encroachment of incompatible land uses. - Improve pedestrian and bike path connections and increase active travel. - Improve pedestrian safety and connectivity on main city streets assisting in improving the business environment.
+- services is a small but fast growing industry. - Improve co-location and precinct development around health, education and recreational facilities. - Limit the encroachment of incompatible land uses. - Improve pedestrian and bike path connections and increase active travel. - environment.

 These themes will be carried through to the opportunities and constraints analysis and subsequent strategy and action development, outlined in Sections 5 and 6 of this report.